zolars1966/3-Body-problem/README.md

 # 3D Graphics and N-Body Simulation Engine

 This repository contains a Python-based 3D graphics and N-body simulation engine.
 It renders and simulates various space objects interacting with each other using an N-body simulation approach, alongside interactive 3D graphics capabilities.
+A simple N-body system simulation, now including both 2D and 3D visualization options.
+Space objects are randomly generated and interact with each other according to the rules of classical mechanics.

 ## Features